harry7557558/spirulae/README.md

  - [WebGL 2](https://webglreport.com/?v=2)
     - `EXT_disjoint_timer_query_webgl2`, an FPS counter will be shown when available
     - *`EXT_color_buffer_float`*, currently not required but is very likely a dependency in the future
- - [MathJax 3](https://www.mathjax.org/), required for rendering equation preview
+ - [MathJax 3](https://www.mathjax.org/), required for equation preview

 These tools have the following known issues:
  - Incompatibility across devices for functions with overflow and NaN